Battle of Cocos: Wireless station capture

-After taking control of the station and its 34 staff, German personnel smashed the transmitting equipment and severed two of the station's three undersea cables, plus a dummy cable.
-They also felled the main wireless mast; although taking care at the request of the staff to avoid damaging the station's tennis court, the mast landed on a cache of Scotch whisky.
+After taking control of the station and its 34 staff, German personnel smashed the transmitting equipment and severed two of the station's three undersea cables, as well as a dummy cable.
+They also felled the main wireless mast; although they took care at the request of the staff to avoid damaging the station's tennis court, the mast landed on a cache of Scotch whisky.
 At around 09:00, lookouts on Emden saw smoke from an approaching ship.
 Initially assumed to be Buresk, by 09:15 she had been identified as an approaching warship, believed to be HMS Newcastle or another vessel of similar vintage.
 As Emden was prepared for battle, several signals were sent to the shore party to hurry up, but at 09:30, the raider had to raise anchor and sail to meet the approaching hostile ship, leaving von Mücke's party behind despite their best efforts to catch up.

 The ANZAC convoy, positioned 80 km north-east of the Cocos Islands, heard the coded Buresk summons, then the distress call from Direction Island.
 Believing the unidentified ship to be Emden or Königsberg (also believed to be at large in the region), Melbourne's captain, Mortimer Silver, ordered his ship to make full speed and turn for Cocos.
 Silver quickly realised that as commander of the convoy escort, he needed to remain with the troopships, and he reluctantly ordered Sydney to detach.
 Ibuki raised her battle ensign and requested permission to follow Sydney, but the Japanese ship was ordered to remain with the convoy.
 At 09:15, Sydney spotted Direction Island and the attacking ship.
 Confident of being able to outrun, outrange, and outshoot the German vessel, Glossop ordered the ship to prepare for action.
 He agreed with his gunnery officer to open fire at 9500 yd: well within Sydney's firing range, but outside the believed range of Emden's guns.